ot2i7ba/OSINT/en/README.md

 Based on this quote from the film Full Metal Jacket, I would like to express that this collection related to OSINT (Open Source Intelligence) is my personal compilation, which is an important tool in my daily work.
 I am very grateful for tips on interesting tools, which should not be missing here.

-# SRY, WORK IN PROGRESS
+# SORRY ENGLISH VERSION IS IN PROGRESS